Live Longer with the Okinawan Diet

 Embrace soy and legumes: Regularly incorporate tofu, tempeh, lentils, and other legumes for plant-based protein.

-Enjoy moderate amounts of fish and lean meats: Opt for small portions of fatty fish like salmon or lean cuts of chicken or pork a few times a week.
+Enjoy moderate amounts of fish and lean meats: Include small servings of fatty fish (salmon) or lean chicken/pork in your diet a few times per week.

 Limit processed foods, sugar, and saturated fats: Minimize consumption of processed foods, sugary drinks, and unhealthy fats.

-Incorporate healthy fats: Include healthy fats from sources like olive oil, avocados, and nuts for satiety and nutrient absorption.
+Incorporate healthy fats: Use olive oil, avocados, and nuts as sources of healthy fats to promote satiety and nutrient absorption.

 Practice mindful eating: Pay attention to your hunger cues and stop eating when comfortably full.